|

 journey and I’ve had to confront hard truths along

+the way.
 What I’ve come to understand is

 that depression has always defined me, even if very